linuxboot/book/cpu/README.md

 In this case, /bin, /usr, and /lib on the remote system are supplied by /arm/bin, /arm/lib, and /arm/usr locally.

-If we need to test cpu without doing mounts, we can specify a PWD that requires no mounts and an empty namespace:
+If we need to test cpu without doing bind mounts, we can specify a PWD that requires no mounts and an empty namespace:
 ```
 CPU_NAMESPACE="" PWD=/ /bbin/ls